OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 Parallelize Loops
 =================
 Now that the important hotspots in the application have been identified, the programmer should incrementally accelerate these hotspots by adding OpenACC directives to the important loops within those routines.
-There is no reason to think about the movement of data at this point in the process, the OpenACC compiler will automatically move data to and from the accelerator for any parallelism the programmer identifies in the code.
+There is no reason to think about the movement of data at this point in the process, the OpenACC compiler will analyze the data needed in the identified region and automatically ensure that the data is available on the accelerator.
 By focusing solely on the parallelism during this step, the programmer can move as much computation to the device as possible and ensure that the program is still giving correct results before optimizing away data motion in the next step.
 During this step in the process it is common for the overall runtime of the application to increase, even if the execution of the individual loops is faster using the accelerator.
 This is because the compiler must take a cautious approach to data movement, frequently copying more data to and from the accelerator than is actually necessary.
 Even if overall execution time increases during this step, the developer should focus on expressing a significant amount of parallelism in the code before moving on to the next step and realizing a benefit from the directives.

 ----